tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 - Kubernetes
 ---

+## Introduction

+As the use of Kubernetes and other Cloud Native platforms grows, there is an increasing requirement to ensure that the clusters and the workloads they run are in compliance with legal requirements, in complaince with organisational roles, work within specific technical constraints, and are consistent across releases and across platform instances.

+One of the tools that can be used for this assurance is the Open Policy Agent (OPA).
 ## What Is OPA?

 Open Policy Agent (OPA) is an Open Source Software project which is managed by the Cloud Native Computing Foundation (CNCF).
 OPA has reached ‘graduated’ maturity level in the CNCF landscape.

 OPA is a general purpose policy engine, which allows for unified policy enforcement across platforms and across the software stack.
 OPA uses a high-level declarative language that lets you specify policy-as-code and APIs to offload policy decision-making from your software, providing a clear separation of concerns.

 In OPA a policy is a set of rules that govern the behavior of a software service.
-Policies can be used to encode information about how to comply with legal requirements, work within specific technical constraints, and to ensure consistency across releases and across platform instances.
+Policies can be used to encode information about how to achieve compliance with these rules, and to define an action to take when these rules are violated.

-There are multiple ways to set up the type of controls that policy can be used to define, but as with security in general, it is useful to be able to apply controls in layers, so that the failure of misconfiguration of one layer does not lead to an enforcement failure.
+There are often multiple ways to build the type of controls that policy can be used to define, but as with security in general, it is useful to be able to apply controls in layers, so that the failure of misconfiguration of one layer does not lead to an enforcement failure.

-OPA policies are created in a declarative domain specific language called Rego.
-Rego is a declarative language for defining queries, so you can focus on the value returned by the queries rather tna on how the query is executed.
+OPA policies are created in a domain specific language called Rego.
+Rego is a declarative language for defining queries, so you can focus on the value returned by the queries rather than on how the query is executed.

-Rego is based on the Datalog language and extends datalog to structured document formats like YAML or JSON..
+Rego is based on the Datalog language and extends Datalog to structured document formats like YAML or JSON.
 Rego queries are assertions on data that is stored in OPA.
 These queries can be used to define policies that enumerate instances of data that violate the expected state of the system, for example a query could check that a particular field in a YAML document has been set to one of a range of acceptable values.

 Here are some useful resources for learning and understanding Rego:
 - Rego Documentation: https://www.openpolicyagent.org/docs/latest/policy-language/
 - Rego playground to develop and test queries:  https://play.openpolicyagent.org/
 - Testing locally using the `conftest` tool:  https://github.com/open-policy-agent/conftest
 - Developing policies:  https://tanzu.vmware.com/developer/guides/platform-security-opa/

+It is useful to understand the Rego language, but you can get started with OPA using the examples provided by the project, which cover a lot of use-cases.

 ## What is Gatekeeper?

-Gatekeeper is a specialized implementation of OPA that provides integration with Kubernetes using dynamic admission control and custom resource definitions to allow the Kubernetes cluster administrator and other users to create policy templates and specific policy instances, as outlined below.
+Gatekeeper is a specialized implementation of OPA that provides integration with Kubernetes using *Dynamic Admission Control* and custom resource definitions to allow the Kubernetes cluster administrator and other users to create policy templates and specific policy instances, as outlined below.

 ## What is admission control?

-In Kubernetes, OPA policies are evaluated at the Admission control phase of a request being processed by the Kubernetes API.
+In Kubernetes, OPA policies are evaluated at the Admission Control phase of a request being processed by the Kubernetes API.
 Generally requests to the Kubernetes API go through three broad phases before they are accepted or rejected:

 - **Authentication** - checking the identity of the user or service making the request, for example by presenting a valid token to the API
 - **Authorization** - checking that the identity has the required access to perform the request, for example has appropriate role bound